bids-standard/bids-specification/src/derivatives/05-diffusion-derivatives.md

     1. Value per orientation

-        The *norm* of the 3-vector encodes some parameter of interest, while its normalized form encodes an orientation on the unit sphere.
+        The *norm* of the 3-vector encodes some non-negative parameter of interest, while its normalized form encodes an orientation on the unit sphere.
-        Note that only non-negative parameters may be encoded in this form.

     1. Orientations only